-As we are all in the full swing of summer and ready to explore, we look at the best destinations to visit for art history lovers during vacation.
-Get ready to add to your bucket list of travel!
+As we are all in the full swing of summer and ready to explore, we look at the best destinations to visit for art history lovers for holidays.
+Get ready to add these places to your travel bucket list!

-Argued by many historians as the birthplace of the Italian Renaissance, the beauty of the city of Florence is not just in the specific artworks but in the city as a whole.
-Just wandering the streets and appreciating the architecture reveals hidden and secret spots.
+Argued by many historians as the birthplace of the Italian Renaissance, the beauty of Florence is not just in the specific artworks but in the city as a whole.
+Just wandering the streets and appreciating the architecture reveals secret spots.
 The sunsets here are also some of the best in the world.
-Below is listed the must-sees for art lovers in Florence:
+Below you have the must-sees for art lovers in Florence:

-The Brunelleschi Dome – Created by famous Renaissance architect and artist Filippo Brunelleschi, the dome of the cathedrak is the spot for magnificent views of the city, of Tuscany, and beyond.
+The Brunelleschi Dome – Created by famous Renaissance architect and artist Filippo Brunelleschi, the dome of the cathedral is the spot for magnificent views of the city, Tuscany, and beyond.

 Another art history paradise in the country of Italy is Rome.
-Whilst Florence is laid back, the hustle and bustle of Rome is exciting and dynamic in a different way.
+Whilst Florence can be considered laid back by some, the hustle and bustle of Rome cannot be missed, in fact, the two cities are exciting and dynamic in different ways.
 Home to arguably some of the most famous Renaissance artworks, including the decoration of the Sistine Chapel by Michelangelo, you could easily combine Florence and Rome for the ultimate art history field trip.
 Some highlights in Rome are:

-Vatican Museums – These are something that you have to see, which include Raphael’s School of Athens and Michelangelo’s decoration of The Sistine Chapel (make sure you book ahead for this).
+Vatican Museums – These are something you must see, they host incredible artworks, including Raphael’s School of Athens and Michelangelo’s decoration of The Sistine Chapel (make sure you book ahead for this).

 St. Peter’s Basilica – Also located in the Vatican, the famous church is well worth a visit.

-Santa Maria del Popolo – This beautiful and ornate church houses hidden works by Raphael, Caravaggio, Gian Lorenzo Bernini, among others.
-Specifically, the chance to see artworks in a more natural habitat than a gallery is a great experience.
+Santa Maria del Popolo – This beautiful and ornate church houses works by Raphael, Caravaggio, Gian Lorenzo Bernini, among others.
+It is a chance to see artworks in a more natural habitat than in a gallery and it is a great experience.